ihhub/penguinV/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;in2 - second image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of bitwise OR.
-Height and width of result image is the same as of input images.
+Height and width of result image are the same as of input images.
 If the function fails exception imageException is raised.

 	##### Syntax:
 	```cpp